 2 hours One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
 Students in master's certification programs may also take EPSY 485 to meet this requirement.
 2 hours One course from the psychological foundations of personality and development area: EPSY 404, 405, or 406.
 Students in master's certification programs may also take EPSY 430 to meet this requirement.

-Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.
+OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.
+OR Four hours of EPSY 408 meets both foundational requirements for EPSY.